tinamrak/barebones_enhanced/README.md

 This is an improved version of the skeleton theme for Drupal 8 - [Bare Bones](https://github.com/tinamrak/barebones).

-Besides the most essential files, it also includes Font Awesome and Bootstrap libraries.
+Besides the most essential files it also includes some external libraries and a couple of performance improvements.

 You don't have to worry about creating all the files from scratch, just copy this to your *themes* directory and start with development.